Innovation The NGI Way

 Certified hygienic design

-NGI is the only company in the world being able to offer 3-A, EHEDG and USDA certified hygienic levelling feet.
+NGI is the only company in the world being able to offer 3-A, EHEDG and USDA certified hygienic levelling feet and bearing houses.

 Normally the floor is the last place to be cleaned.
 If there are unhygienic deposits on the machine feet, there is a considerable risk that these will end up on the machine or system again due to the fact that high pressure cleaning is the most common way of cleaning floors.